aknuds1/xthsense/muzhack/instructions.md

 5. Using a suitable drill, make 2 holes in the plastic box.
 One hole is needed for the flexible cable to reach the circuit inside the box; this can be done on the longer side of the box.
-Another hole is needed to fit the jack socket, thus it has to be bigger enough and well centered on the side of the box; this can be done on the shorter side of the box.
+Another hole is needed to fit the jack socket, thus it has to be big enough and well centered on the side of the box; this can be done on the shorter side of the box.
 Always check the best location for the holes and the jack socket by inserting the circuit inside the box *BEFORE* making the holes.